VeryGoodSoft/opt/README.md

    Windows will alert you because I'm not spending more than $400 a year on a code signing certificate for a free side project.
 Hell no, that's more than 1400 PLN!

    All of the code is open source.
-Don't use it or go over it yourself.
-Your decision.
+Don't use it if you don't trust me.

    To launch, select Properties → Unblock → OK after performing a right-click on the executable.
 <br>